sketchplugins/plugin-directory/README.md

 - [Snatch](https://github.com/ZhichengChen/snatch), by ZhichengChen: Sketch plugin which upload layer to CDN directly.
 - [SnipSnap](https://github.com/wescraig/SnipSnap), by Wes Craig: Remove extra padding on multiple layers or artboards with ease.
 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
+- [Sort Selected Layers](https://github.com/ludovic-loridan/sketch-sort-selected-layers), by Ludovic Loridan: A handy plugin to sort layers or artboards by Y or by X position.
 - [Sparkle Export Plugin](https://sketch-to-web.com), by Sparkle App: Turn any Sketch artboard in a real website using Sparkle Visual Website Builder
 - [Specify (alpha)](https://specifyapp.com), by Specify SAS: Export styles and assets to your Specify Libraries.
 - [Spell Check Whole Page](https://github.com/Tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch